jennybc/vanNH/README.md

 To do

-  * In "now playing" R markdown, I filter for D's, assists and goals.
-If the last point before a period ends has none of these, it drops out completely and does not appear in the game progression.
-Fix that.
   * Handle interception case and award a D
   * take comprehensive look at what's character vs factor
   * take comprehensive look at factor levels for team factors